theCorgiCoder/a-simple-little-weather-app/README.md

 MIT License - feel free to use this project for learning and development.

 *Built with the foot sleeping support of dog-veloper Alfie*

+## Since 3rd Party libraries were not allowed for this test I did install Jest for testing with, without this restriction I would of set up some basic
+## unit tests to test the components (like dateUtils and Buttons, API calls etc) to help with debugging any issues that might of arisen.
+## I did test manually by altering data to see if the proper error messages would show up, or if screens would load properly.